ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 ## Usage

-This class implements the basic [Modified Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) in the `Trie` base class, which you can use with the `secure` option set to `true` to create a trie which stores values under the `keccak256` hash of its keys (this is the Trie flavor which is used in Ethereum production systems).
+This class implements the basic [Modified Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) in the `Trie` base class, which you can use with the `useHashedKeys` option set to `true` to create a trie which stores values under the `keccak256` hash of its keys (this is the Trie flavor which is used in Ethereum production systems).

 **Note:** Up to v4 of the Trie library the secure trie was implemented as a separate `SecureTrie` class, see the [upgrade guide](./UPGRADING.md) for more infos.